English | Français

 Original Art Inspired by UNFICYP

-This exhibition was open between 17 July and 22 September 2024 at The Royal Canadian Regiment Museum.
-The Curators have selected 44 watercolors, drawings, cartoons, prints and black and white photographs among the museum holdings, but also the Beaverbrook Art Collection at the Canadian War Museum and the Archives and Special Collections at the University of Western Ontario; several private loans have facilitated the unveiling of unknown pieces before.
+This exhibition was open to the public between 17 July and 22 September 2024 at The Royal Canadian Regiment Museum.
+Forty-four watercolors, drawings, cartoons, prints and black and white photographs were selected among the museum holdings, but also from the Beaverbrook Art Collection at the Canadian War Museum and the Archives and Special Collections at the University of Western Ontario; several private loans were added which allowed for the unveiling of art pieces previously unknown.

 Physical layout